SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution

-i.e., the normalized Hamming distance between success vectors.
-This favors candidates that solve different subsets of instances than the reference.
-When only a scalar fitness $s_i$ is available---e.g., geometric optimization tasks---behavioral vectors are unavailable and we fall back to fitness itself:
+\textit{i.e.}, the fraction of validation instances that $P_{\mathrm{ref}}$ fails but $P_i$ solves.
+ComCov rewards candidates that cover the reference program's failures, making retrieval complementary to the parent's weaknesses rather than merely diverse.
+When only a scalar fitness $s_i$ is available (\textit{e.g.}, in geometric optimization tasks where instance-level success vectors are undefined), ComCov is identically zero and ranking falls back to fitness via the lexicographic tiebreaker $\bigl(\mathrm{ComCov}(P_i;\,\cdot\,),\; s_i\bigr)$.

-In the scalar case, diversity is delegated entirely to the strategy clustering and to random cross-cluster sampling described below.